quantumbio/MOEDivCon/README.md

 ## GridMarkets Envoy Installation

-When you have completed the installation of the QuantumBio-GridMarkets Integration Manager, if you have not already done so, if you have need to sign up for a GridMarkets account and install the Envoy package on your local workstation/laptop.
+When you have completed the installation of the QuantumBio-GridMarkets Integration Manager, if you have not already done so, sign up for a GridMarkets account and install the Envoy package on your local workstation/laptop.
 This software will take care of the secure communications between your environment and the GridMarkets platform.
 The instructions for this process are found on the following link:

  * https://www.pharma.gridmarkets.com/quantumbio-setup

 ## Examples

-Finally, once you have successfully installed our QuantumBio-GridMarkets Interface Manager and the associated Envoy tool, you can execute GridMarkets calculations remotely (on the cloud) just as you would run them locally.
+When you have successfully installed our QuantumBio-GridMarkets Interface Manager and the associated Envoy tool, you can execute GridMarkets calculations remotely (on the cloud) just as you would run them locally.
 A MOE/DivCon based tutorial is available on the following link (and webinars will be added over comming weeks and months).

  * https://www.pharma.gridmarkets.com/quantumbio

-The Manager also includes a command line based tool which is a modified version of the qmechanic wrapper script supplied in our regular distribution.
+The Manager also includes a command line based tool which is a modified version of the qmechanic (DivCon) wrapper script supplied in our regular distribution.
 This script supports the addition of the --cloud command line option which communicates with Envoy (which ultimately communicates with the GridMarkets cloud).

   * General QM/MM: http://www.quantumbioinc.com/resources/manual/divconcli/
   * MovableType: http://www.quantumbioinc.com/resources/manual/movabletype/